borntofrappe/Practice-Front-End-Web-Development/CodepenChallenge Teach JS/README.md

+The project is currently under construction with the `create-react-app` utility.
+Live pen soon to follow.

 <!-- Link to the work-in-progress pen right [here](). -->

 ## Preface

 With this project I plan to create an entry for the weekly #codepenchallenge, built around the topic of teaching a JavaScript concept.

-Inspired by @syntafm, and specifically episode number 46, the pen sets out to elucidate quite a handful of really helpful methods around arrays and objects.
+Inspired by @syntafm, and specifically [episode number 043](https://syntax.fm/show/043/20-javascript-array-and-object-methods-to-make-you-a-better-developer), the pen sets out to describe quite a handful of really helpful methods around arrays and objects.

 ## Design